-It was realized that by adding a Lewis acid (FeBr3) to the reaction mixture, benzene could be mono-brominated in relatively high yield.
-The addition of the Lewis acid enhances the electrophilicity of the bromine to such a degree that one can overcome the low reactivity of benzene.
+Although benzene does not react with bromine alone, it was found that by adding a Lewis acid (FeBr3) to the reaction mixture, benzene could be mono-brominated in relatively high yield.
+Addition of the Lewis acid enhances the electrophilicity of the bromine to such a degree that one can overcome the low reactivity inherent to benzene.
 The reaction mechanism first involves generation of the active electrophile by coordination of bromine with iron tribromide.
-This Lewis acid-base adduct provides an electrophilic source of the bromonium ion (Br \oplus).
-The second part of the mechanism involves the reaction of the benzene π -bond with either the Lewis acid-base adduct (shown) or simply with

-$Br\oplus$ to provide a carbocation intermediate.
-Bromide ($Br\ominus$), from $FeBr_4^-$ acts as a base to remove a proton from the ring, reestablishing aromaticity in the benzene ring.
-This overall process is referred to as an electrophilic aromatic substitution (EAS) because the hydrogen on an aromatic ring is substituted with an electrophile.
+This Lewis acid-base adduct provides a source for the highly electrophilic bromonium ion (Br \oplus).
+The second part of the mechanism involves reaction of the benzene π -bond with either the Lewis acid-base adduct (shown) or simply with Br \oplus to provide a carbocation intermediate.
+This step temporarily breaks the aromaticity in the ring.
+Bromide (Br \ominus), from FeBr4- then acts as a base removing a proton from the ring to form a π -bond and reestablishing aromaticity.
+This overall process is referred to as an electrophilic aromatic substitution (EAS) because a hydrogen on the aromatic ring is substituted with an electrophile, such as Br.
 (Figure 3)